 This one was renamed after my mom when she passed away as Daffodils were one of her favorite flowers.
 Her maiden name was Dillon so we call them Daffidillons.

 These were drawn from some Azalea's I picked up from the local market.
 They were exceptionally beautiful with the sun hitting them.
 I took multiple photos of the flowers and combined the best ones for this image.
 They are matted and framed in a green matt and light colored wood.
 The final size of each is 13.5" x 32" x .5" I sold (2) full size color Giclée's of this image back in 2001.
 One was to my doctor before she moved to California and the second was to one of my neighbors.
-The original is still for sale at Serendipity Boutique in Greendale and much more beautiful in person.
+The original is still for sale on this website.
 The photo is an old one and doesn't do it justice.

 This is another Caran D'Ache Water Color Pastel Painting done from a viewing at Boerner Botanical Gardens.
 The final image is approximately 22" x 33" and is framed and matted to match the Daffidillons painting.